Visit to Bell Labs Shannon Conference April 2016

 I did find a tutorial lecture by Michelle Effros on the topic Information Theory for Large Networks that gives a flavor of these talks technical level.
 The increasing complexity of networks is a hot area of Information Theory.

 Muriel Medard gave a presentation entitled The Coding Matrix Reloaded.
+(See the YouTube Video.)
 It discussed Information Theory applied to approaches for survivability of data in networks.
-Some of the material was similar to Muriel's talk in 2015 on Replacing Replication at a Science and Information conference.
+Some of the material was related to Muriel's talk in 2015 on Replacing Replication at a Science and Information conference.

 Olgica Milenkovic's presentation was entitled Compressive Sensing - Theory and Practice.
+(See the YouTube Video.)
 This presentation was about the use of Information Theory in DNA analysis.
 And it reminds us that Shannon in his PhD thesis created an Algebra for Theoretical Genetics.
 Her 2015 talk on Coding for DNA-based Storage Systems is useful background.

 Christopher Sims talked about rational inattention in economic theory.
 Its the idea that it is rational to limit the time spent making a decision.
-Here is short article on that concept and how Information Theory can be used to link it to economics.
+As background here is short article on that concept and how Information Theory can be used to link it to economics.
 This will give a flavor of the basic issue in Sims' talk.
+See the YouTube Video.

 David Tse gave a talk on The Unreasonable Effectiveness of Information Theory.
-There were some similarities in his talk It's Easier to Approximate.
-Also his talk Information Theory: From Communication to DNA Sampling is in the mainstream of this conference.
+(See the YouTube Video.)
+As background you might enjoy his talk It's Easier to Approximate.
+Also his talk Information Theory: From Communication to DNA Sampling is excellent background material.

 Another speaker Emmanuel Abbe was the winner of of the 2014 Bell Labs prize.
 His talk was Fundamental limits in Mining Social Data.
-This presentation covered similar territory as his 2015 talk on Fundamental Limit of Community Detection in Stochastic Block Models available on YouTube.
-This work is a key, for example, on how to distribute data to make 5G mobile networks function properly in real time.
+(See the YouTube Video.)
+As background you may enjoy his 2015 talk on Fundamental Limit of Community Detection in Stochastic Block Models available on YouTube.
+His work is a key, for example, on how to distribute data to make 5G mobile networks function properly in real time.

 Panel on the Future of Information Theory

 There was a discussion of the tradeoffs of keeping researchers working in Information Theory departments vs. using Information Theory techniques in various other disciplines.
 Yes, everyone agreed that Information Theory had a future.
-The moderator kept a tight rein on the time and the panel and the conference ended exactly on time.
+The moderator, Thomas Marzetta, kept a tight rein on the time and the panel and the conference ended exactly on time.

 It was a profound delight to be invited and to attend this conference.
 It was a unique opportunity to learn about the scope and impact of Information Theory, and to learn more about the mysterious Claude Shannon.
 It was a thrill to watch and even speak to some of the pioneers of the Information Age.